Jump to the content

 In their host country, fellows are required to create the conditions necessary for tax exemption or reimbursement.
 If this is not possible, the Alexander von Humboldt Foundation must be informed immediately.

-(See also Guidelines, A.1.10 (PDF))
+(See also Guidelines, A.1.2 (PDF))

 During their research stay, fellows carry out their research in cooperation with an academic host they have selected themselves.
 Fellows are neither employees of the Alexander von Humboldt Foundation nor of the host institution.
 As they however regularly make use of the facilities of the academic host and the host institution, fellows are subject to the general rules and regulations that apply at this institution.

 Transfer from one university or host institute to another is possible if there are important professional or personal reasons for doing so.
-Detailed applications to the Alexander von Humboldt Foundation for transfer must be approved in writing by both the current and the prospective host institutes, including a statement evaluating the research outline by the prospective host.
+Please refer to the Guidelines, A.1.12 (PDF) for information on documents to be submitted.
 It should, however, be noted that a change of host institute may lead to considerable delay and expense caused by searching for accommodation, moving, re-registering etc.

 If you change host institutions, the Alexander von Humboldt Foundation expects your new academic host to contribute to your monthly grant at the originally agreed level.

-During the research fellowship research fellows receive an allowance for direct project costs of €250 per month with each fellowship payment.
+During the research fellowship research fellows receive an allowance for direct project costs of €312.50 per month with each fellowship payment.
 The allowance for direct project costs constitutes a supplement for expenses in connection with necessary scientific equipment, material and publications as well as conference attendance and/or research travel.
 Additional travel and/or conference allowances cannot be granted.

 The Alexander von Humboldt Foundation campaigns for equal opportunities for men and women in research, particularly with regard to young families.
 We have compiled our FAQs concerning this subject under Equal opportunities for researchers.